 It was the best move of his life.
 “My College years were really happy years.
 I look back almost with envy.
 The hours of study — almost every class — were delightful.
 I never had any doubt this was the right thing to do.
 To meet all those people of like mind — interested, devoted to learning, to the Church — was wonderful.”

 One of “those people” was classmate Anita Grimm, the eighth in a family of 17 children.
 Mr. and Mrs. Zepeda, married in 1980, now have 13 of their own.
-Anita’s additional stupendous accomplishment: She home-schools them.
+Twelve are alumni of the College, and their eldest son, Joseph (’04), is a tutor on the California campus.

 Mr. Zepeda turned down several full-ride fellowships in the history of science before entering law school at the University of Notre Dame.
 Charles Rice, then its dean, was fond of saying: “Thomas Aquinas graduates are the best — period, paragraph.”

 Mr. Zepeda was recruited to a 100-member firm in Los Angeles.
 But six months later, the firm broke up, and partner Bruce Lurie asked him to join a new firm.
 In 1988, Mr. Zepeda became a partner there, and in 1991 the name was changed to Lurie & Zepeda.
-The firm later expanded the name to Lurie, Zepeda, Schmalz & Hogan.
+The firm later expanded the name to Lurie, Zepeda, Schmalz, Hogan & Martin.

 Mr. Zepeda also spreads his time over other worthy pursuits.
-He has served as Scoutmaster for a troop of home-schoolers, treasurer of the Newman Club, and lector at St. Therese Church in Alhambra.
+A proud supporter of Catholic education, he is a member and past president of the Pasadena Chapter of Legatus and a past member and past president of St. Monica Academy’s Board of Directors in Pasadena He has served as Scoutmaster for a troop of home-schoolers, treasurer of the Newman Club, and lector at St. Therese Church in Alhambra.
 He was elected to the College’s Board of Governors in 1996.